eeriemyxi/mechvibes-lite/docs/installation/linux.md

 ```

 Now you should be able to do `mvibes --version` from your terminal.
 If not then
-I am afraid you have a messy Python3 setup on your system.
+I am afraid you have a messy Python setup on your system.
 However if everything
-is fine then please follow the next instructions in the next header.
+is fine then please follow the instructions from the next header.

 ## Getting Access to Input Events
 This program uses [scan codes](https://en.wikipedia.org/wiki/Scancode) to detect